 Create a sense of urgency

 Create a sense of urgency through the headline.
 All you need to append the words like ‘today’ or ‘now’ at the end of the headline.
-For instance, 9 ways to grow your website traffic right now is more captivating than ‘9 ways to grow your website traffic.
+For instance, 9 tips to generate website traffic right now is more captivating than ‘9 tips to generate website traffic.

 Alternatively, you can also imply the effects of ignorance to create a sense of urgency, like 7 mistakes you don’t want to make when losing weight.

 The purpose of a catchy headline is to get your readers to read the first sentence.
 That’s why your headline should have a call for attention-means concentration and mental focus on a given task.
 Bear in mind that your readers are humans with various things vying for their attention.
 The span of people’s attention has been decreased every year.
 Statistics states that an individual’s attention span is just 8.25 seconds.
 Either you are a small business or a large enterprise, engaging the readers with great content is one of the ways to acquire and retain customers.
 The great content starts with an engaging headline that grabs the attention of the readers.

 Try to choose a few words as possible for your headline like BBC does.
 They write punchy yet short headlines that contain six or less than six words.
 Bear in mind that Google displays only 70 characters for the title in the search results.
 So be mindful when you write the headlines.
 The character limit should not be more than 70 characters.
 However, it’s probably complicated to some degree.

 Write something catchy that people will want in their feeds

 You must consider the unique challenge, which is whether the people would want your headline popping in the newsfeeds of their friends.
 Jonah Berger writes in his book named ‘contagious’ that people share things to create and gather the social currency.
 In short, we can say that we all share things that make us look cool, worthy, and clever.
 We want others to see all these personal traits in us.

 Use interesting adjectives